Google Analytics retargeting – one of the most effective (and indeed cost-effective) advertising tactics in the B2B marketing arsenal.

 The moment a stranger visits your website, this person is no longer a stranger.
 The very fact that they’ve felt compelled to visit your website in the first place means that you have been successful in your inbound marketing efforts – your content was powerful and interesting enough to make them click on the blog post (or video, etc.) they found and discover more.

 However, a big-time 98% of first-time visitors to your website will leave again without completing a purchase.
-Clearly, then, we need to claw some of those visitors back – and here’s where remarketing comes in.
+Then, we need to claw some of those visitors back – and here’s where remarketing comes in.

 (Image source: milwoodgroup.com)